yegor256/blog/_posts/2014/sep/2014-09-16-getters-and-setters-are-evil.md

 programming mindset from an object-oriented one.
 In procedural programming, we're working with data, manipulating them, getting, setting, and deleting when necessary.
 We're in charge, and the data is just a passive component.
-The dog is nothing to us&mdash;it's just a "data holder."
+The dog is nothing to us---it's just a "data holder."
 It doesn't have its own life.
 We are free to get whatever is necessary from it and set any data into it.
 This is how C, COBOL, Pascal and many other procedural languages work(ed).

-On the contrary, in a true object-oriented world, we treat objects like living organisms, with their own date of birth and a moment of death&mdash;with their own identity and habits, if you wish.
+On the contrary, in a true object-oriented world, we treat objects like living organisms, with their own date of birth and a moment of death---with their own identity and habits, if you wish.
 We can ask a dog to give us some piece of data (for example, her weight), and she may return us that information.
 But we always remember that the dog is an active component.
 She decides what will happen after our request.